-2 A distressed neighborhood is one with hot spots of high crime (overall or types of crime) combined with other key features that may affect a community's capacity to deter crime including concentrated poverty, high unemployment, low performing schools, and limited infrastructure such as housing, social services and business.
+2 A distressed neighborhood is one with hot spots of high crime (overall or types of crime) combined with other key features that may affect a community's capacity to deter crime including concentrated poverty, high unemployment, low performing schools, and limited infrastructure such as housing, social services, and business.

-addressing three of the social impacts most likely to impact crime: physical disorder; social economic status and resources; and the "collective efficacy" of the neighborhood.3
+biggest impact while also building the capacity of the community to deter future crime by addressing three of the social impacts most likely to impact crime: physical disorder, social economic status and resources, and the "collective efficacy" of the neighborhood.3

-This new program is a part of the Administration's larger Neighborhood Revitalization Initiative (NRI) that supports local and tribal communities in developing place-based strategies to change neighborhoods of distress into neighborhoods of opportunity.
+BJCI is a part of the Administration's larger Neighborhood Revitalization Initiative (NRI) that supports local and tribal communities in developing place-based strategies to change neighborhoods of distress into neighborhoods of opportunity.
 Recognizing that interconnected solutions are needed in order to resolve the interconnected problems existing in distressed communities, the BCJI Program is designed to provide neighborhoods with coordinated federal support in the implementation of comprehensive place-based strategies to effectively reduce and prevent crime by connecting this support to broader comprehensive neighborhood revitalization efforts.
-This coordinated federal support includes integrated training and technical assistance (TTA) resources for federal grantees involved in planning or implementing a neighborhood revitalization project; the coordination and alignment of performance metrics and reporting requirements across agencies; and providing priority consideration during the application review process to applicants who aim to combine or leverage their funds with other federal, state, local, and private sector resources.
+This coordinated federal support includes integrated training and technical assistance (TTA) resources (which in FYs 2013-2014 will be provided by the Local Initiatives Support Corporation (LISC)), for federal grantees involved in planning or implementing a neighborhood revitalization project; the coordination and alignment of performance metrics and reporting requirements across agencies; and providing priority consideration during the application review process to applicants who aim to combine or leverage their funds with other federal, state, local, and private sector resources.